mozilla-l10n/documentation/src/tools/pontoon/adding_new_locale.md

 Find the locale code in [CLDR territoryInfo.json](https://github.com/unicode-cldr/cldr-core/blob/master/supplemental/territoryInfo.json) and multiply its `_populationPercent` with the territory `_population`.
 Repeat if multiple occurrences of locale code exist and sum products.

 At this point click **SAVE** in the bottom right corner to save and create the new locale.
-The "Terminology" project should appear automatically under the new team's page — in this case at https://pontoon.mozilla.org/am/
+The "Terminology" project should appear automatically under the new team’s page — in this case at https://pontoon.mozilla.org/am/

+### Access key localization

+In software, access keys allow users to activate a menu command using their keyboard, and they’re displayed as an underlined character in the menu label.
+Some locales, especially those using a script different than Latin (Chinese, Japanese, etc.), don’t localize access keys, and use the same character as English.
+In this case, the access key will be appended to the label as an underlined character between parentheses.

+Pontoon can recognize an access key attribute in Fluent strings, and provide translators with a dynamic UI to select one of the characters available in the localized label.

+When the checkbox is selected (default), Pontoon will leave the access key field empty, and show the dynamic UI when translating.
+For pretranslation, it will use the first character from the pretranslated label.

+When the checkbox is deselected, Pontoon will automatically use the same access key as the source string, for both manual translation and pretranslation.